Carlos4ndresh/aws-user-selfservice/README.md

 ## Disclaimer

-This last part is pending to be developed, there is only a lambda function developed that creates instantly the user, which is just a temporary feature.
+- This last part is pending to be developed, there is only a lambda function developed that creates instantly the user, which is just a temporary feature.
+- You'll need to know terraform to use this repo